JeremyLWright/JeremyLWright.github.io/content/posts/2015-07-05-property_driven_design_minmax.markdown

 			rep);
 }
 ```

-Lets start with the definition of the arbitrary generator:
+Lets breakdown the definition of the arbitrary generator:

 ```cpp
 	auto arbitrary =